 Shortly after an injury occurs, the goal is to limit pain and make your child as comfortable as you can.

-In some cases, simply being able to tell if a given injury is a fractured bone can be difficult.
+In some cases, simply being able to tell if an injury is a fractured bone can be difficult.
 In certain situations, traditional symptoms like pain, swelling and physical changes to the bone can be enough – but in others, they may not be.
-Some other signs to keep in mind:
+Some other signs to keep in mind include:

 In certain fracture cases, the doctor might determine that only a splint is required to keep the bone in place.
 They’ll place this over a layer of cotton, then use basic straps to keep it in place.